Ikumi Hisamatsu

 Ikumi Hisamatsu (久松 郁実, Hisamatsu Ikumi) is a Japanese actress, fashion model, gravure idol, variety and tarento.

 Biography

 Hisamatsu was born in Tokyo.
 After being scouted in Harajuku, she worked as an exclusive model for Hanachu in 2008.

 Hisamatsu later became an exclusive model of CanCam starting with its October issue released in August 2012.
 In addition, she became member of Koi Miha that was formed in that issue.

 In November 2013, Hisamatsu became the Sanai Swimsuit Image Girl of 2014.

 She graduated from Nikaido High School from the Japan Women's College of Physical Education.
 In April 2014, Hisamatsu later entered Asia University School of Management.

+In June 2021, Hisamatsu announced her marriage to an ordinary man in the fall of the previous year.
+On March 1, 2024, she gave birth to her first child, a baby girl.